Carnival in Tenerife 2025

 DSC06688

-The crew from the legendary game of all time — Pacman!
-Remember how the little round character ran across the screen eating apples?
+The gang from the legendary game of all time — Pacman!
+Remember how the little round guy ran across the screen eating apples?

 DSC01252